 Help cancer patients get the care they expect and deserve, right here in Oakville.Give Now

-In 2016, the Cancer Care Clinic opened its doors, fundamentally shifting how cancer care is delivered in the region.
-Patients were no longer forced to seek treatment elsewhere, in unfamiliar hospitals and far from home.
-They could stay in their own community, close to their support system.
+In 2016, the Cancer Care Clinic opened its doors, completely shifting how cancer care is delivered in our region.
+Patients were no longer forced to find treatment elsewhere, in unfamiliar hospitals and far from home.
+They could stay here in their own community, close to their support system.

-As well, OTMH’s Breast Diagnostic Assessment Program (BDAP) offers a patient-centered approach to care and provides women with access to timely, effective diagnosis and treatment right here at home.
+Another incredible step towards better care was the creation of OTMH’s Breast Diagnostic Assessment Program (BDAP).
+BDAP offers a patient-centered approach to care and provides women with access to timely, effective diagnosis and treatment right here at home.
 Funded through donations, the Breast DAP does not receive any government funding.
 Generous community support funds one of the pivotal roles in this operation, the patient navigator who acts as the main contact and support for the patient and referring physician throughout the DAP process.
 In the first five years of the program, more than 4,000 women in our region were referred to this program and received life-saving care from the Breast DAP.